Can You Overdose On CBD? Can you take too Much? Skip to content

 The LD50 is the median lethal dose—in other words, the amount of a substance that will kill 50% of the test subjects.
 It's a standard measure used by toxicologists to assess the toxicity of a substance.

-There is very little scientific research on CBD, and its long-term effects are still unknown.
-There has not been a documented case of human death attributed to an overdose of cannabis or its components, and there is no official LD50 for CBD specifically in humans [1].
+There is no official LD50 for CBD specifically in humans [1].
+There has not been a documented case of human death attributed to an overdose of cannabis or its components either.

 But to get closer to an answer to this question there was a study that looked at reaching toxic doses of CBD in rhesus monkeys, which was determined to be 200–300 mg of CBD/kg of weight, which was continuously intravenously administered, causing cardiac failure [2].